Vietnamese Skyline

 This article discusses the challenges of identifying inclusions based on observation alone.
 While certain features can help narrow down the possibilities, other methods such as micro Raman help identify inclusions with a greater degree of certainty.

 Abū Rayḥān Muḥammad ibn Aḥmad al-Bīrūnī was born in 973 CE, in what is now Uzbekistan.
 A polymath of the Islamic Golden Age, he distinguished himself in numerous fields, including medicine, astronomy, history, mathematics, physics, mineralogy, gemmology, encyclopedism, geography, philosophy, sociology, and travel.
 His vast intellectual contributions rank him among the greatest minds of any era.
-The author of some 145 works, tragically, many of these are now lost.
+Al-Bīrūnī authored some 145 works, but tragically many of these are now lost.
 Given the sheer scale and depth of his intellectual legacy, any attempt to comprehensively study al-Bīrūnī’s contributions is inevitably limited and fraught with gaps.
 However, what we do know demonstrates that this was a remarkable man, on the order of an Aristotle or Einstein.
 And yet much of the world has never even heard of him.
 This paper will largely focus on his gemmological work, while also touching on his other accomplishments.

 The story of Richard Hughes' four-decade adventure with jade, from Burma's jadeite mines to China's classic mutton-fat nephrite deposit at Hetian, Xinjiang Province.
 The work of China's modern jade carving masters is also discussed.